orbisgis/geoclimate/docs/source/LCZ-classification.rst

      - Secondary LCZ type
    * - ``MIN_DISTANCE``
      - double precision
-     - Minimum distance to each LCZ
+     - Minimum distance to each LCZ.
+Only valid for LCZ1 to LCZ7 and LCZ9.
    * - ``LCZ_UNIQUENESS_VALUE``
      - double precision
-     - Indicates how unique is the attributed LCZ type.
-Only valid for LCZ1 to LCZ7 and LCZ9.
+     - Indicates how unique (and thus how certain) is the attributed LCZ type.
-       ``LCZ_UNIQUENESS_VALUE = (DISTANCE LCZ_PRIMARY - DISTANCE LCZ_SECONDARY) / (DISTANCE LCZ_PRIMARY - DISTANCE LCZ_SECONDARY)``
    * - ``LCZ_EQUALITY_VALUE``
      - double precision
-     - Indicates whether the LCZ type of a RSU could be any LCZ type
+     - Indicates whether the LCZ type of a RSU could be any LCZ type.
+Based on distance calculation in the 7 dimension space, thus only valid for LCZ1 to LCZ7 and LCZ9.

 LCZ_PRIMARY and LCZ_SECONDARY Column Values